 3. Play with them.

-This one is HUGE for kids.
 In her book, “When a Hug Won’t Fix the Hurt,” Karen Dockrey says, “As children play, they forget about their pain, express their ideas, and grow as people.
 Deliberately defend this crucial aspect of childhood.”
 Speaking from personal experience, we notice that being played with is like a breath of fresh air for our kids after a stressful day.
 They ADORE the people (and so do we!) who make time to play with them.
 It can be as simple as quick games of “I Spy” or “Rock, Paper, Scissors” when they arrive in your Sunday School class or a game of tag on the church lawn after the service.
 If they are toddler aged, perhaps you could volunteer in the church nursery and build block towers for them to knock down.
-If you REALLY want to be a hero, build a close relationship with the family.
-Become a part of their life and visit their home to braid hair, watch movies, WRESTLE WITH THE LITTLE BOY WHO DESPERATELY WANTS TO ROUGHHOUSE, read stories, or play with their favorite toys.
+If you REALLY want to be a hero, build a close relationship with kids who are struggling.
+Become a part of their life and (if local guidelines allow) visit their home to braid hair, watch movies, read stories, or play with their favorite toys.
+You can also play meaningful games that intentionally point kids back to God’s sovereignty and goodness.
+(It just so happens that I have just such a game already prepped and ready to go!
+Click the picture below for instructions and printables for this “God Is In Control” game.)

 4. Pray for them.

 My son is encouraged that his Sunday School teacher prays for me pretty much every week.
-Keep it short and simple, but let kids hear you talk with God about their situation.
+Keep it short and simple, but let kids hear you talk with God about their situation at church or (if you can’t currently meet in person) call them up to briefly chat and pray for them.
 You can even text their parents to say something like:

 5. Cheer for them.

 Recognize that it’s really hard for kids to act “normal” when their world has been turned upside-down.
 Kids in crisis often exhibit frustrating and quirky behavioral changes and get into more trouble at school, in church, or at home.
+(If your church is about to start on-site gatherings again, you’ll likely witness this firsthand in the coming weeks and months.)
 You can be a cheerleader for kids in crisis by intentionally noticing and affirming the things they are doing well.
 You can even take it to the next level by telling their parents something positive you noticed about their kids.

 6. Listen to Them